 - With visible changes in their behaviour, parents must try to engage their infants of nine months in baby activities.

 - Infant development at 9 months must be tracked and monitored.
-Support your child in their endeavour to stand and walk rather than frighten them with your fears.
+Support your child in his endeavour to stand and walk rather than frightening him with your fears.

 - Your paediatrician could give you the best feedback on your baby’s weight.
 Percentile or growth charts are a good way to track 9 month baby weight and see how your child is doing in terms of physical growth.

-An exciting phase, at nine months your baby is moving into an adorable age where they will be learning to speak, walk, talk, run and much more.
-It is the ideal time to lay a strong foundation for their personality development.
+An exciting phase, at nine months your baby is moving into an adorable age where he will be learning to speak, walk, talk, run and much more.
+It is the ideal time to lay a strong foundation for his personality development!

 Previous Month: 8 Months Old Baby Development